Build Microservices

 Performance

-WSGI throughput benchmark — 100,000 iterations × 3 runs, best of 3.
+WSGI throughput benchmark 100,000 iterations × 3 runs per framework, best run recorded.
 Measures pure framework overhead.

 |---|---|---|---|---|

-Lcore is 2.2x – 4.0x faster than Flask across all 7 test scenarios.
-Bottle is faster still but lacks middleware, DI, security stack, and lifecycle hooks that Lcore provides out of the box.
+Lcore is 2.2x – 4.6x faster than Flask across all 7 test scenarios.
+Bottle is faster on raw throughput but lacks middleware, DI, security stack, and lifecycle hooks that Lcore provides out of the box.
+See the full feature comparison.

 Feature Comparison